RAKWireless/RUI3-Best-Practice/README.md

 This repo provides additional examples for RUI3.
 It focuses on low power consumption and practical examples for range tests, location tracking and sensing applications using the WisBlock Modular System.

+A collection of tips and tricks about the usage or RUI3 is as well available in the [Tips-n-Tricks](./Tips-n-Tricks.md) file.

 ### ⚠️ WARNING
 _**Due to the limited Flash and RAM size of the RAK3172, some of the examples require code size reduction before they fit into the available memory!**_
 _**Actions to reduce code size can be**_